cranjesh/images-test/TheSoldiersLegacyThorough.md

 Holmes steepled his fingers.
 "You mentioned a missing military chest?"

 Lady Blackwood nodded.
-"His belongings were returned to Blackwood Manor along with his effects.
-The chest was locked, as always, and stored in his study.
+"We were surprised when Edward purchased the chest just a few months ago and last used it during his visit two months past.
 But the night before the East India Company's audit was to begin, it vanished without a trace.
-Edward had been insistent about keeping it close - he'd even hired a former military man as groundskeeper, someone he trusted from his days at Fort Kalyan."
+He had been insistent on keeping it safe."

 Holmes leaned forward slightly, his attention caught by a detail.
 "Who had access to the study?"